datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 Leave blank if not required.

 ### CLOSE_VARS
-By default, the data controller will only process the records that are part of a changeset.
+By default, the Data Controller will only process the records that are part of a changeset.
 This means that records should be explicity marked for deletion.
 But what if you are performing a reload of a monthly batch, and the _absence_ of a record implies that it is no longer required?
 For this scenario, it is necessary to specify the range within a 'complete' load is expected.
 For instance, by reporting month, or month + product.
 When performing loads, the DC will then first extract a distinct list of values for this key and close them out in the target table, before performing the upload.
 The `CLOSE_VARS` are typically a subset of the [BUSKEY](#buskey) fields.
 Leave blank if not required.

 ### PRE_EDIT_HOOK
 The full path / location (unquoted) of a SAS program that will be `%inc`'d prior to an edit being made.
 This allows a particular view of a table to be presented to a user for editing (eg masking columns etc).
 Leave blank if not required.

 ### POST_EDIT_HOOK